Running Kantor suture; running set-back suture

 While reflecting back the dermis, the suture needle is inserted at 90 degrees into the underside of the dermis 2-6 mm distant from the incised wound edge.

 The first bite is executed by traversing the dermis following the curvature of the needle and allowing the needle to exit closer to the incised wound edge.
 Care should be taken to remain in the dermis to minimize the risk of epidermal dimpling.
-The needle does not, however, exit through the incised wound edge, but rather 1-4 mm distant from the incised edge. ...
+The needle does not, however, exit through the incised wound edge, but rather 1-4 mm distant ...